SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 :point_right: Now use the **Send Request** link that is part of the first HTTP call details to make the call to the Authorization Server to request an access token.

-A response should appear in a new tab, that will look something like this (the value of the access token has been shortened for display reasons):
+A response should appear in a new tab, that will look something like this (the value of the access token has been shortened for display purposes):

 ```
 HTTP/1.1 200 OK